-Provider Type: Physicians | Ancillary | Participating Physician Groups (PPG) (does not apply to HSP)
+Provider Type: Physicians | Ancillary | Participating Physician Groups (PPG)

 Nuclear medicine, considered part of radiology, is a branch of medicine that uses radioactive materials in treatment and diagnosis of disease.

 Nuclear medicine treatment may be covered, depending on the member's coverage.
 Some plans may require an inpatient stay copayment.
 Refer to the member's Evidence of Coverage (EOC) for more information.
 Refer to the specific plan chart in the Schedule of Benefits.